Frequently asked questions

 You can invest by buying shares in the target company.
 Investors transfer the funds to a special escrow account during the campaign.
 The target company cannot use funds before the campaign has ended successfully.
 In case of successful campaign the funds are transferred from escrow account to the target company account.
 Investors become shareholders.
 When the campaign fails, funds are transferred back to the investors.

 When you are at least 18 years old, you can invest as an individual or through your company.
 In addition you must have a security account in some Estonian commercial bank.

+If a campaign organizer uses Nasdaq Central Securities Depository, investors need securities accounts, which are registered in Estonia.
+If you do not have a securities account, you can open it at a commercial bank in estonia or use a correspondent account at your home bank.
 As another option, it is possible to invest into a convertible loan instrument.
 It is an alternative to an equity investment.
 Read more about different instruments.

 Is it possible to invest as a company?

 Yes.
 Fundwise has user accounts for private persons but when starting your investment you can fix either you invest as a private person or as a company.
 The latter requires the authorization, the legal right to represent your company and make transactions and investment to other legal enterprises.

 What is securities account and how to get it?

 Securities account is similar to your bank account, where you deposit your money.
 The difference is that it is used to make security transactions and deposit securities.
 The account's number is in form of 99XXXXXXXXX.

 To open securities account, decide whether you want to invest as a private person or as a legal entity and contact your bank or any other commercial bank in Estonia.
 In most banks you can open a securities account for a private person via internet service.